Mass Protest in Support of Net Neutrality Tomorrow, Linux Support Added to Microsoft's Quantum Development Kit and More

 Tomorrow is a day of mass protest, both online and off, for Net Neutrality supporters "to secure the final vote needed to pass a Congressional Review Act (CRA) resolution in the Senate to block the FCC's resoundingly unpopular repeal of rules that prevent Internet providers from controlling what websites and apps web users can use with censorship, throttling, and new fees."
 See Operation #OneMoreVote.

 Linux 4.16-rc3 was released on schedule yesterday.
-According to Linus this word is "small changes all over".
+According to Linus the word is "small changes all over".

 Microsoft released an update today for its new quantum development kit and quantum computing programming language Q# that adds support for macOS and Linux.
 According to Ars Technica: "The quantum libraries and samples are now available under an open source license—the source to these was previously merely shared—enabling others to modify and extend them.
 Interoperability with existing libraries is also being improved: Microsoft is working on integrating Python support.
 On Windows, today's release includes a preview of the Python integration, which allows Q# programs to call Python code and vice versa."